muvandy/muvandy/README.md

 			end
 		end

 A 'visitor_key' is required.
-You can use the visitor's IP address, email or any unique identifier for the user in your app.
+By default, we recommend using the visitor's IP address but if you have other information on them their account id or email address make good unique visitor identifiers.

 Setting 'collect_muvandy_visitor_indfo' in your before_filter helps muvandy collect the following information from your 'request' & 'params' variables.
 * referrer
 * utm_term